StepanUhlir/AC-IB-dynamics365smb-docs/business-central/AC-ProductivityPack/ac-workflow-status-management-setup.md

 ![State Management - Status Management Templates](media/WF_Templates.png)

-5. To specify individual states for the newly created State Management, click the **Template** action, and then click **Status Mgt.
-States**.
+5. To specify individual states for the newly created State Management, click on the  **Statuses**.

 For each Status management state, you must define a **Code**, **Description**, and **Next status filter** that determines what other states can be accessed from that state.
 Just one of the states must be marked as **Default Status** (by checking the Default Status button).
 This state is then automatically filled in when a new row is created in the table with which the state control works (document, request, etc.).